 Juvenile Indigent Defense Delivery System

 Nebraska provides counsel to indigent youth through a county-based system that includes elected public defenders, contract public defenders, and assigned counsel.
 Counties with populations in excess of 100,000 are required to have elected public defenders.
 Neb.
-Rev. Stat. § 23-3401(1).
+Rev. Stat.
+Ann. § 23-3401(1).
 Counties with populations below 35,000 may choose to have appointed public defenders.
 Neb.
-Rev. Stat. § 23-3404(1).
+Rev. Stat.
+Ann. § 23-3404(1).
 The judges in one or more judicial districts make the determination of whether a public defender is needed and that “determination shall be certified to the Governor.”
 Neb.
-Rev. Stat. § 29-3910.
-Indigent juveniles are entitled to counsel by statute.
+Rev. Stat.
+Ann. § 29-3910.
+Youth who are deemed indigent are entitled to counsel by statute.
 Neb.
-Rev. Stat. § 29-3915(3).
+Rev. Stat.
+Ann. § 29-3915(3).
 If the attorney appointed by the court has a conflict, another attorney shall be appointed by the court.
 Neb.
-Rev. Stat. § 29-3904(1).
+Rev. Stat.
+Ann. § 29-3904(1).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 In Nebraska, those are the Uniform Separate Rules for Juvenile Court Practice and Procedure.
 Neb.
 Ct.
-R. §§ 6-1701 – 6-1705.
+R. §§ 6-1701 to 6-1706.

 Right to Counsel